Samagra-Development/Samagra-Website/src/pages/team/index.md

     project: " "
     image: /img/person-vector.jpeg
   - image: /img/person-vector.jpeg
-    name: Pulak Jain
-    project: " "
-    bio: Pulak holds a Master's in Business Administration from Netaji Subhas University of Technology and a Bachelor's in English Literature from Deen Dayal Upadhyaya College.
-Before joining Samagra, she worked as an Operational Analyst at Royal Bank of Scotland.
-A shared commitment to effecting positive change and impacting lives directly is what brings her to Samagra.
-    linkedInProfile: " "
-  - image: /img/person-vector.jpeg
     name: Shubham
     project: " "
     bio: "Shubham holds a Bachelors in Environmental Engineering with a minor in